JuanFelipeAM/JuanFelipeAM.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Department of Mathematics, University of Iowa · USA · Exploring Hopf algebras & tensor categories
+subtitle: Department of Mathematics, University of Iowa · USA

 profile:
   align: right